 Now, since the second arch was otherwise overgrown,

 the posterior third of the tongue is made up of third arch derivatives

-and it´s gonna be innervated by the hypoglossal nerve, cranial nerve nine,
+and it´s gonna be innervated by the glossopharyngeal nerve, cranial nerve number nine,

 but at its core, once again is skeletal muscle derived from the occipital somites